zammad/zammad-admin-documentation/manage/roles/index.rst

    Assign user privileges in the Admin Panel, under **Manage > Roles**.

-.. note:: 👀 **What’s New in v3.5**

-   Now, users can have both “agent” and “customer” roles at the same time!
+.. note:: 👀 Users can have both “agent” and “customer” roles at the same time!

    Why would you want this?
    Agents get :doc:`overviews </manage/overviews>`